rfc-editor/errata-report-process/draft-rpc-errata-process.md

 general, an erratum is intended to report an error in a document, rather than an error in the design of the protocol or other entity defined in the document, but this distinction may be too imprecise to avoid hard choices.
-For the IETF stream, these choices are made by the IESG and are discussed in their guidelines on errata processing {{IESG-Err-Proc}}.
+For the IETF Stream, these choices are made by the IESG and are discussed in their guidelines on errata processing {{IESG-Err-Proc}}.